kaliop-uk/NtlmBundle/README.md

             ...

-4. Set up the token validator used in the security.yml definition: ...
+4. Set up the token validator used in the security.yml definition:

+    ... to be documented ...

+    for the moment, you can go for 'ntlm.security.authentication.token_validator.smbhelper', but the class is unfinished

 5. Optional: set the following 2 parameters: